skip to content

 The devising, compiling and setting of such questions can be a time consuming process but there is a considerable body of evidence that MCQs, properly devised, are effective at testing understanding of concepts as well as factual knowledge.
 The problem is that the process of devising good questions does take more time than setting short note or essay-type questions, which underlines the need to start the process of building up a bank of suitable questions in good time.
 Examiners intending to use MCQs are advised to begin to engage with the business of question setting as soon as possible, and are encouraged to build up a bank of questions that can be adapted and/or revised in future years.

-There are several web sites available with further advice on the devising and setting of MCQs - here are three:
+There are web sites available with further advice on the devising and setting of MCQs - here are two:

 Constructing Written Test Questions for the Basic and Clinical Sciences.
 US National Board of Medical Examiners